Young Scholars @ UW-L | Students entering grades 5-9

 examine | explore | experiment | discover | create | learn

 Young Scholars week-long program promotes learning through hands-on activities in areas from the arts to the sciences.
 Youth work alongside UW-L faculty and experts in various fields who invite experimentation, investigation and involvement.
-Young Scholars offers flexible times to fit into your summer schedule — choose from a full-day or half-day program.
+Young Scholars offers flexible times to fit into your summer schedule.
 Have fun while learning!

 Fun with Physics

 Explore the fascinating world of physics such as mechanics, fluid dynamics, electricity magnetism, optics and atomic physics.
 Participate in hands-on experiments and demonstrations involving the laws of motion, buoyancy, circuits, optics and lasers.

 Discover life at the nanoscale through hands-on explorations of DNA, proteins, lipids and cells.
 Extract DNA from fruits and veggies and pull the proteins out of milk to get a literal feel for their stringy, polymer-like structures.
 We'll measure how quickly specialized proteins called enzymes digest your food.
 Finally, we'll use microscopy to glimpse inside of a cell to see the cell's machines hard at work.